Need help with this?

 Purchase All in One SEO Pack Pro to get dedicated support from us.

-The robots.txt module in All in One SEO Pack allows you to set up a static robots.txt file for your site that will override the dynamically generated robots.txt file that WordPress creates by default.
-By creating a static robots.txt file with All in One SEO Pack you have greater control over the instructions you give web crawlers about your site.
+The robots.txt module in All in One SEO Pack allows you to set up a robots.txt file for your site that will override the default robots.txt file that WordPress creates.
+By creating a robots.txt file with All in One SEO Pack you have greater control over the instructions you give web crawlers about your site.

-The default settings that show in the Create a Robots.txt File box (shown in top screenshot) ask robots not to crawl your core WordPress files.
+The default rules that show in the Create a Robots.txt File box (shown in screenshot above) ask robots not to crawl your core WordPress files.
 It’s unnecessary for search engines to access these files directly because they don’t contain any relevant site content.

-The rule builder is used to set rules for specific paths on your site.
-For example, if you would like to keep the Disallow: /wp-admin/ rule for all browsers but you do want Google to have access to that file you can set that specific parameter by filling in the information as seen below.
+The rule builder is used to add your own custom rules for specific paths on your site.
+For example, if you would like to add a rule to block all robots from a temp directory then you can use the rule builder to add this rule as shown below.

 - Enter the User Agent.
 Using * will apply the rule to all user agents

 - Select the rule type to Allow or Block a robot

 - Enter the directory path, for example /wp-content/plugins/

 - The rule will appear in the table and in the box that shows your robots.txt appears